siddharthaxroy/test/content/news/index.md

 #### 2025:

-12/11/25: Eve co-led a session on projecting NJ children from waterborne lead in their schools alongside The Watershed Institute's JoLynn Moloughney and Jersey Water Works' Heather Sorge at the [Jersey Water Works 2025 Conference](https://www.jerseywaterworks.org/events/annual-conference/2025/).
+12/11/25: Eve co-led a session on protecting NJ children from waterborne lead in their schools alongside The Watershed Institute's JoLynn Moloughney and Jersey Water Works' Heather Sorge at the [Jersey Water Works 2025 Conference](https://www.jerseywaterworks.org/events/annual-conference/2025/).

 {{< figure src="25-12-jww.png" position="center" >}}